MAimmersivX/2013-11-14-woodshole/lessons/overview.md

 * **Don't repeat code in scripts, refactor them to functions**

 ## Group commonly used functions into **libraries**

->
-* If you are unlucky enough to have to write a lot of software functions for your work, you might want to consider designing and releasing a library so that others do not have to share your misfortune
+* If you have to write a lot of software functions, consider designing and releasing a library so that others do not have to share your misfortune
-* You might want to first check that nobody else has implemented the functionality you need
+* Check that nobody else has implemented the functionality you need
 * If something close exists, it may be worth adapting to your needs if the project is of high quality and suitably licensed
 * *Openly licensed non-commercial libraries tend to have a much longer effective